Touch

 -Annie Dillard

-Touch is a quixotic resistance to immaterial images produced by increasingly invisible infrastructures.
-Ephemeral residues and provisional solutions–post-it notes, dried leaves, a cut extension cord, well-worn slippers, infinitely linked zip-ties, a cardboard shim, a swollen box–show all the marks of the hand that remade them in the permanence of steel, ossifying personal memory and freezing resinous pools of time in negative space.
-Viscous pine tar flickers as the recorded hum of an elevator resonates a fossilized cardboard box remade in steel.
-The infrastructural facade appears as fragments, pushed back; making room to foreground inner, psychological space.
-Absence of a body is felt, like a missing tooth.
-The gap is foreign so you keep obsessively tonguing it, trying to make sense of the unfamiliar void.
-Affect, feeling it first through the body, is a way of making meaning that can become suppressed under technology where the automacy of living in built systems supports the production of constructed realities.
+Touch is a resistance to the immaterial images produced by increasingly invisible infrastructures.
+Ephemeral residues and provisional solutions—post-it notes, dried leaves, a cut extension cord, well-worn slippers, infinitely linked zip ties, a cardboard shim, a swollen box—bear the marks of the hand that remade them in steel.
+Suspended pools of blackened resin freeze time mid-rotation, fixing fragments of personal memory in negative space.
+Viscous pine tar flickers as the recorded hum of an elevator resonates through fossilized cardboard recast in steel.